 Determine the value of 's' for which your expected return would be zero and interpret this result.
+Answer: Solving the linear equation produces: s = 19

 Suppose your current score is 30 points.
 You are trying to decide whether or not to risk another roll.
 Determine the expected return for the next roll and interpret the outcome.